csu-hmc/perturbed-data-paper/first-review-response.rst

 We have expanded the paragraph in the first version to clarify the context and objective of the work.
-The research questions and hypotheses we had in mind when designing the experiments are now included.
+The research questions and hypotheses we had in mind when designing the experiments are now described more specifically.

    Please address R2 and R3's specific comments to authors.